Pumpkin bomb: Development

 Pumpkin bombs were a means of providing realistic training with non-nuclear bombs for the 509th Composite Group's Boeing B-29 Superfortress crews assigned to drop the atomic bomb.
 The pumpkin bomb had a similar size and weight distribution as a Fat Man plutonium bomb, giving it the same ballistic and handling characteristics.
-Specifications for the bomb required that it be carried in the forward bomb bay of a Silverplate B-29 bomber and be fuzed to be effective against actual targets.
+Specifications for the bomb required that it be carried in the forward bomb bay of a Silverplate (nuclear-enabled) B-29 bomber and be fuzed to be effective against actual targets.

 Pumpkin bombs were produced in both inert and high-explosive variants.
 The inert versions were filled with a cement-plaster-sand mixture that was combined with water to 1.67 to 1.68 g/cm3, the density of the Composition B high-explosive versions.
 The filler of both variants had the same weight and weight distribution as the inner spherical "physics package" of the Fat Man plutonium bomb.

 The concept for the high-explosive pumpkin bomb was originated in December 1944 by United States Navy Captain William S. Parsons, the head of the Ordnance Division at Manhattan Project's Los Alamos Laboratory, and United States Army Air Forces Lieutenant Colonel Paul W. Tibbets, commander of the 509th Composite Group.
 Prior testing was carried out with an inert version.

 The name "pumpkin bomb" originated with Parsons and Dr. Charles C. Lauritsen of the California Institute of Technology, who managed the development team.
 The name was used for the training bombs in official meetings and documents, and probably derived from its large ellipsoidal shape.
 On the other hand, anecdotal sources attribute the naming of the bombs to a pumpkin color: While the bombs were painted olive drab or khaki in the field, photographs show that at least the units delivered to Tinian were shipped in the same yellow zinc chromate primer color worn by Fat Man.

 While many Manhattan scientists expected that the development of the means of delivery of the atomic bomb would be straightforward, Parsons, with his experience of the proximity fuze program, expected that it would involve considerable effort.
 The test program was initiated on 13 August 1943 at the Naval Proving Ground in Dahlgren, Virginia, where a scale model of the Fat Man plutonium bomb was developed.
 On 3 March 1944, testing moved to Muroc Army Air Field, California.
-The initial tests demonstrated that the Fat Man assembly was unstable in flight, and that its fuzes did not work properly.
+Initial tests found that the Fat Man assembly was unstable in flight, and that its fuzes did not work properly.